wasp-lang/web/docs/tutorials/todo-app/auth.md

 Now, let's consider how are we going to handle the situation when user is not logged in.
 What we can do is check in the MainPage.js if user is logged in.
 If not, we will instruct them to go to the special `/auth` page where they can sign up or log in.
-If they succeed, we will send them back to the `/` (MainPage.js).
+If they succeed, we will send them back to the `/` (`page Main`).
-While approach like this would be overly-simplistic for the real-world app, it will serve us well for this simple tutorial!
+While approach like this might be overly-simplistic for the real-world app, it will serve us well for this simple tutorial!

 ## Creating Auth page

-First, let's define the `Auth` page, where we will use `signUp` and `login` actions to signup/login a new user.
+First, let's define the `Auth` page, where we will use `signUp` and `login` actions to authenticate a new user.

 `Auth` page declaration in Wasp:
 ```c title="main.wasp"